|

 Adaptability to Change

-with its business strategy and with the adaptability
+business strategy and with the adaptability to plug in

-to plug in new applications, would have a big competitive
+new applications, would have a big competitive edge to

-edge to launch new products and innovative offerings
+launch new products and innovative offerings over another

 Structural Alignment

-business goals, IT initiatives that flow from the
+goals, IT initiatives that flow from the strategy also

-alignment of IT and non-IT functions.
-With IT projects
+in better structural alignment of IT and non-IT functions.

-increasingly growing in size and value, it is but
+With IT projects increasingly growing in size and value,

 by business users is encouraged.
 This ensures success